timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 #### The Command Processing Flow

-When you type a TS Pico command, the system follows this process:
+When you type a TS-Pico command, the system follows this process:

 1. **Command parsing:** The firmware analyzes the command syntax
 2. **Type determination:** Determines if it's a core command or external command